jarlemag/Metabolic-network-analysis/readme.md

 The following models are included in the repository in the SBML directory:

- In addition to the changes described for each model, for those experimental reactions described in the original project report which had several corresponding model reactions, token metabolites and reactions were added so that the ?ux through each ’token’ reaction would give the sum of the model reactions.
+ In addition to the changes described for each model, for those experimental reactions described in the original project report which had several corresponding model reactions, token metabolites and reactions were added so that the ?ux through each â€™tokenâ€™ reaction would give the sum of the model reactions.
 This was done to allow those sums to be used directly during optimization

 "SCHUETZR.xml" ("SCHUETZ Revised"):  A revised version of the metabolic model of E. coli central carbon metabolism used by Schuetz et al.